ubermut4nt/Controllino-with-Homeassistant/cloning.md

 - Open Terminal and run `sudo su` command to gain root privileges

-- Run `df` command in terminal window and check exact drive name of your SD card.
+- Run `df -h` command in terminal window and check exact drive name of your SD card.
 You will see partition list, focus on the one with about 30gb capacity.
 Here is my example:
 /dev/mmcblk0p2
 Drive name in my case is mmcblk0, we don't need partition number